Anse Royale Beach, one of the best beaches in Mahe and top things to do in Mahe Seychelles

 We chose Savoy Seychelles Resort & Spa and loved it!
 It is a 5-star hotel, located on the beautiful Beau Vallon Beach.
 It is a big hotel and it has a huge pool so it doesn’t feel crowded.
 We booked Savoy Standard Garden or Mountain View Room and it was spacious (51m2) and luxurious, with a huge bathtub and a separate shower.
 Our balcony overlooked a lush green jungle, which was beautiful.
 We celebrated our 10th anniversary, and they surprised us with a pleasant greeting.

-Pool at the Savoy Seychelles Resort & Spa, Mahe Seychelles
+Pool at the Savoy Seychelles Resort & Spa on an Island Hopping Seychelles Itinerary

 Pool at the Savoy Seychelles Resort & Spa, Mahe © The Luxury Travelers

-Savoy Standard Garden Room at the Savoy Seychelles Resort & Spa, Mahe Seychelles
+Standard Garden Room at the Savoy Seychelles Resort & Spa, Mahe Island on an Island Hopping Seychelles itinerary

 Standard Garden Room at the Savoy Seychelles Resort & Spa © The Luxury Travelers

-Bathroom in Savoy Standard Garden Room at the Savoy Seychelles Resort & Spa, Mahe Seychelles
+Bathroom of Standard Garden Room at the Savoy Seychelles Resort & Spa, Mahe Island on an Island Hopping Seychelles itinerary

 Standard Garden Room © The Luxury Travelers

-Pool at the Savoy Seychelles Resort & Spa, Mahe Seychelles
+Pool at the Savoy Seychelles Resort & Spa, Mahe Island on an Island Hopping Seychelles Itinerary

 Pool at the Savoy Seychelles Resort & Spa, Mahe © The Luxury Travelers